kwameopareasiedu/firedeck/README.md

 #### Tailwindcss Configuration

 Each module client is automatically configured to use Tailwindcss 4 out of the box.
 Changes can be made to the `index.css` within the module which reflects in the app immediately.

-#### React App Customization
+#### App Customization

 Each module has an `index.tsx` at its root.
 This file exports a default function which is used to customize the router component.
 You can use this file to wrap the router with other providers.

 In the example below, we wrap our router with Tanstack Query provider: